Subtypes#

 The flexibility of structural subtyping allows for novel and unintended uses of existing code by enabling objects that do not share a common inheritance path to interact seamlessly as long as they fulfill the structural criteria.
 Sometimes you would like to enable loose coupling and subclass (nominal) may just add unwanted complexity.

-Consider a toy example below, where we construct Dataset
+Consider a toy example below, where we construct a generic Dataset to hold a

 an instance of